- Octagon definition: How many sides does an octagon have?

 area of regular polygon = perimeter * apothem / 2,

-A trick to remember this formula is to understand where it comes from.
-If you look at the apothem you can see that it's the height of a triangle made by taking a line from the vertices of the polygon/octagon to the center of it.
-The resulting triangle is what is called an isosceles triangle and its area is
+A trick to remembering this formula is to understand where it comes from.
+If you look at the apothem, you can see that it's the height of a triangle made by taking a line from the vertices of the polygon/octagon to the center of it.
+The resulting triangle is what is called an isosceles triangle, and its area is:

 area of triangle = base * height / 2

 as we explained in the triangle area calculator.
-Note that the base of the triangle is the length of the side of the octagon.
-Since there are as many of these triangles as the polygon has sides (eight for an octagon), you have to multiply the area of the triangle by the number of sides.
+Note that the base of the triangle is the length of a side of the octagon.
+Since there are as many of these triangles as the polygon has sides (eight for an octagon), you have to multiply the area of this triangle by the number of sides.
 You will obtain the total area of the octagon:

 area of octagon = 8 * base * height / 2 = perimeter * apothem / 2.

-These tricks work on any polygon, e.g., for hexagons, and anything you can think of, as long as it is regular.
-Apart from using triangles, there are other tricks you can use to calculate the area of an octagon if you don't remember the formula, but they will not work on other polygons.
-For example, if you imagine an octagon shape inside of a square you can see that the difference is only four right triangles.
-"How to find the area of a regular octagon with this information?" you might ask.
-It is very easy:
+These tricks work for any polygon, e.g., hexagons and any other polygon you can think of, as long as it is regular.
+Apart from using triangles, there are other tricks you can use to calculate the area of an octagon if you don't remember the formula, but they will not work for other polygons.
+For example, if you imagine an octagon shape inside a square, you can see that the difference is only four right triangles.
+"How to find the area of a regular octagon with this information?", you might ask.
+Well, it is very easy:

 - Calculate the area of the square (the side is

-- Calculate the sides of the right triangles either using the 45 45 90 triangle calculator or the fact that they are right isosceles triangles, and use the special right triangles calculator.
+- Calculate the sides of the right triangles by using the special right triangles calculator.

 - Enjoy success!

-Alternatively, you can use a trick.
+Alternatively, you can use this trick.
 If you organize the right triangles correctly, you can construct a square from all four of them.
-In this case, the side is the hypotenuse which is also the side of the octagon.
-Then you can calculate the area of the parallelogram you just made from the four right triangles, and subtract it from the area of the big square.
+In this case, the hypotenuse is also the side of the octagon.
+Then you can calculate the area of the parallelogram you just made from the four right triangles and subtract it from the area of the big square.

 On top of these, you can get even more creative.
-For example, imagine the octagon as being composed by a rectangle with two trapezoids, one above and second below the rectangle.
-In this case, it will be much easier to calculate the area, since you only have to sum up the area of the rectangle plus twice the area of a trapezoid since both trapezoids are equal.
+For example, imagine that the octagon is composed of a rectangle with two trapezoids, with one above and below the rectangle.
+In this case, it will be much easier to calculate the area since you only have to sum up the area of the rectangle plus double the area of one of the trapezoids, since both trapezoids are equal.

 Diagonals of a regular octagon

-In total, the octagon has 20 diagonals; the longest ones are also its symmetry axes and they meet in the central point O, which is also the origin of symmetry.
-There are three types of diagonals (take a look at the image in the "Area of an octagon" section for reference):
+In total, an octagon has 20 diagonals; the longest ones are on its axes of symmetry, and they meet at the central point, O, which is also the origin of symmetry.
+There are three types of diagonals (take a look at the image above in the "Area of an octagon" section for reference):

 - Long diagonals, for example, AE or BF.